gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

     | Set the microbit into a low power mode where it can wake up and continue operation.
-    | The programme state is preserved and when it wakes up it will resume operation where it left off.
+    | The program state is preserved and when it wakes up it will resume operation where it left off.
     | Deep Sleep mode will consume more battery power than Off mode.
     | The wake up sources are configured via arguments.
-    | If no wake up sources have been configured it will sleep until the reset button is pressed (which resets the board) or, on battery power, when the USB cable is inserted.
+    | If no wake up sources have been configured it will sleep until the reset button is pressed (which resets the board) or, if on battery power, when the USB cable is inserted.
     | See: https://microbit-micropython.readthedocs.io/en/v2-docs/microbit.html